DemocracyEarth/old_dapp/README.md

 ## How to test locally

-Project is being developed with Truffle.
+Project is being developed with NodeJs and Truffle, please make sure you have the latest version of npm before continuing.
 First follow the instructions to install [Truffle](http://truffleframework.com/):

 ```sh
 $ npm install -g truffle
 ```

 Then clone or fork the repo, do an `npm install`, and you can start running the tests.
-You will need to run `truffle develop` to start a testing blockchain and then `truffle test` to execute testing files.
+You will need to run `truffle develop` to start a testing blockchain and then `test` to execute testing files.
 Please read the [Truffle docs](http://truffleframework.com/docs/getting_started/testing) to learn more about the tool.